sriemer/fix-linux-mouse/README.md

 With `HID_QUIRK_IGNORE` (`0x00000004`) it is also possible to exclude a device.
 The USB IDs can be displayed with `lsusb -vvv`.

-If you find out that a quirk is required for your device, then please open a GitHub issue here for discussion.
+If you find out that a quirk fix is required for your device, then please open a GitHub issue here for discussion.
 Relevant mailing lists are **linux-usb** and **linux-input** on **vger.kernel.org** to get it fixed in the upstream kernel.